joelpurra/npshell/USAGE.md

   - Check if the daemon process has already started.
 Exits with `0` if it has, `1` otherwise.
 - `--stop`
   - Stop daemon execution.
 Can be used during system shutdown, but isn't part of everyday usage.
+- `--verbose`
+  - Output paths to the sounds as they play.

 **Examples**